joamatab/petsc-docker/README.md

 Usage
 -----

-Once the image is uploaded ("pushed") to the Docker Hub, you can derive a customized one from it, by using e.g. the following Dockerfile:
+Once the image is uploaded to the Docker Hub, you can derive a customized one from it, by using e.g. the following Dockerfile:

     FROM ocramz/petsc-docker

     ADD petsc1.c /root/petsc1.c
     WORKDIR /root
     RUN gcc -g -v \
-      -I/usr/lib/openmpi/include -I/usr/lib/openmpi/include/openmpi \
       -I$PETSC_DIR/include -I$PETSC_DIR/$PETSC_ARCH/include \
       -L/usr/lib -L$PETSC_DIR/$PETSC_ARCH/lib \
       petsc1.c -lpetsc -lmpi